mcjraquel/anon_birb_bot/README.md

 **This is a Discord bot I made for my friend's server that I am a part of.
 It enables the members to send anonymous messages.**

-Note: The bot token is changed for privacy.
+Note: The bot token was changed for privacy.
+This bot was not made for commercial purposes.